Trams in Gdańsk: Future

 In 2025, a new project to link the southern side of the tram network to Wrzeszcz was announced.
-Construction is to begin in the second quarter of 2025 and end in 2028.

-The tram line will run from Gdańsk Południe to Wrzeszc.
-The line will run through the neighborhoods of Jasień and Piecki-Migowo.
-Part of the project involves building a 280-meter tunnel to overcome the change in elevation on the planned route.
-The entire project is projected to cost 800 Million Złoty.
+Construction was to begin in the second quarter of 2025, with completion in 2028.
+The new line will run from Gdańsk Południe to Wrzeszc, passing through the neighborhoods of Jasień and Piecki-Migowo.
+Part of the project involves building a 280 meter tunnel, needed due to changes in elevation on the planned route.
+The entire project is projected to cost 800 million złoty.